tahoma2d/tahoma2d_docs/source/interface_overview.rst

     2. Click and drag its title bar to move it around and release to dock it according to the highlighted insertion point.

-.. note:: Trying to dock a pane to the leftmost/rightmost part of the interface may fail if the main OpenToonz window is maximized at that moment.
+.. note:: Trying to dock a pane to the leftmost/rightmost part of the interface may fail if the main Tahoma window is maximized at that moment.
 To overcome this, you can restore the main window size, dock the desired pane, and then maximize it back.

 .. tip:: **To remove a pane from a room:**